-Category/Name Subcategory or Type Description Justification Ineligible Expense or Classified Staff Request Personnel - Data management and analysis Format data inputs for S Rank tool Existing employees have unique skills and experience with the data used to achieve this work, their existing duties will be backfilled Classified: Any classified staff position paid for by ENRTF will either: 1) be backfilled with a new position OR 2) the work done by this position will be delayed, eliminated, or completed by the start of the project.
+Category/Name Subcategory or Type Description Justification Ineligible Expense or Classified Staff Request Personnel - Data management and analysis (classified) Format data inputs including: both archival and newly collected data, documenting species specific decisions and rules, and develop/implement GIS scripts for S Rank tool process Existing employees have unique skills and experience with the data used to achieve this work, their existing duties will be backfilled Classified : Any classified staff position paid for by ENRTF will either: 1) be backfilled with a new position OR 2) the work done by this position will be delayed, eliminated, or completed by the start of the project.
 The activities of all or portions of the classified staff are directly related to this proposal for data management in Activity 2.
 Due to extensive experience with MN DNR databases and Geographic Information System knowledge, this data manager brings specific knowledge and perspectives that will result in high quality results.
 Other Expenses DNR Direct and Necessary These are costs associated with activities that are directly related to and necessary for accomplishing appropriated programs/projects.